Museo Picasso Málaga

 The Museo Picasso Málaga is a museum in Málaga, Andalusia, Spain, the city where artist Pablo Ruiz Picasso was born.
-It opened in 2003 in the Buenavista Palace, and has 285 works donated by members of Picasso's family.
-In 2009, the Fundación Paul, Christine y Bernard Ruiz-Picasso that owned the collection merged with the Fundación Museo Picasso Málaga that operated the museum, which is based in the home on Málaga's Plaza de la Merced that was Picasso's birthplace, and is now the Museo Casa Natal ("Birthplace Museum").
+The museum opened in 2003 in the Buenavista Palace, and received 285 works donated by members of Picasso's family.
+In 2009, the Fundación Paul, Christine y Bernard Ruiz-Picasso who owned a substantial Picasso collection merged with the Fundación Museo Picasso Málaga to expand the collection which is managed by the museum, a part of the collection is on view at Málaga's Plaza de la Merced that was Picasso's birthplace, and is now the Museo Casa Natal ("Birthplace Museum").
 The new merged foundation is the "Fundación Museo Picasso Málaga.
 Legado Paul, Christine y Bernard Ruiz-Picasso" ("Museo Picasso Málaga Foundation.
 The Paul, Christine and Bernard Ruiz Picasso Legacy").

 Founding and collection

 The idea of a Picasso museum in the city of the artist's birth was first seriously discussed in 1953, during the Franco era.
 The artist was in touch with Juan Temboury Álvarez, the Provincial Delegate for Fine Arts in Málaga, and this very building was discussed as a possible site but nothing came of it.
 Christine Ruiz-Picasso, widow of the artist's eldest son Paulo Ruiz-Picasso, worked with Málaga to help put on the exhibitions Picasso Clásico ("Classic Picasso") in 1992 and Picasso, primera mirada, ("Picasso, the first glimpse") in 1994.
 This led in 1996 to rekindling the idea of a major Picasso museum in Málaga.
 The museum opened 17 October 2003, with the king and queen of Spain in attendance.

 Christine Ruiz-Picasso donated 14 paintings, 9 sculptures, 44 individual drawings, a sketchbook with a further 36 drawings, 58 engravings, and 7 ceramic pieces, 133 works in all.
 Her son, Picasso's grandson, Bernard Ruiz-Picasso donated another 5 paintings, 2 drawings, 10 engravings, and 5 ceramics, for an overall total of 155 works.
 The collection ranges from early academic studies to cubism to his late re-workings of Old Masters.
 Many additional pieces are on long-term loan to the museum.
 There is also a library and archive including over 800 titles on Picasso, as well as relevant documents and photographs.